Senators Want Stricter Regulations Concerning Nursing Home Abuse on Social Media

 Senator Tom Carper of Delaware is also involved in the matter.
 He has questioned federal privacy regulators about the actions they intent to take in order to stop this type of abuse from occurring.

 While some instances of abuse discovered in ProPublica’s report resulted in criminal charges for the employees involved, the majority of these cases are handled by local or state prosecutors and not the federal government.

 The Senators who have spoken out against these incidents feel it is time the federal government stepped in and helped put a stop to such an inappropriate and debasing form of abuse.

-If you suspect someone you love is being treated negligently or being abused while in a nursing care facility, the skilled nursing home abuse attorneys at The Bell Law Firm can help.
+If you suspect someone you love is being treated negligently or being abused while in a nursing care facility, the skilled nursing home abuse attorneys at Stewart Bell, PLLC can help.